 #34: Sophisticated Black to Light Brown Tips

-Opt for a beautiful, sombre look, which is a more subtle version of an ombré.
+Opt for a beautiful, sombre look, a more subtle version of an ombré.
 Use Schwarzkopf lightener/olaplex.
 Then use a backcombing technique with babylights around your face.
 Your natural color at your roots allows you to play around with the colors on your ends.
-This is a long-lasting color and only needs to be maintained if a darker root or lighter/darker end is desired.
+This is a long-lasting color and must only be maintained if a darker root or lighter/darker end is desired.